madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 its left child.
 This necessitates access to ranks at the type-level.
 Previously, we used `Int`{.haskell} for ranks, but ranks are really just natural numbers.

-We have two (main) options for type-level natural:
+We have two (main) options for type-level naturals:

  1. importing `GHC.TypeLits`{.haskell}, which uses compiler magic to define a `Nat`{.haskell} kind